roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "What's the problem?"
 Ponytail said, pulling his cock out and quickly putting his pants back on.
 "She needed fluids and I gave them to her.
 She's not going to remember.
 She swallowed the evidence, so he'll never know.
 I'm happy and they'll neither one ever know or care."

  AJ shrugged his shoulders and followed suit, putting his cock against Cori's lips, gently parting them.
 "Suck the straw, baby," he cooed, stroking her cheek and her hair.
 She sucked hard as if trying to get a drink, not the head- bobbing, tongue-wrapping style she would normally employ for a blowjob.
 While not her best work, it certainly produced results.
-Report_Story #4